traci-porter/easypost.github.io/README.md

 # Shipment Rate Optimizer API
-The Shipment Rate Optimizer API is an endpoint that automatically purchases the cheapest rate available for a given EasyPost Shipment ID and returns a label object.
+The Shipment Rate Optimizer API enables you to create labels by automatically choosing the cheapest option, completing a purchase, and returning a label object.

 ## Introduction
 This guide walks you through using the Shipment Rate Optimizer API.
 The example describes how to [purchase a shipping label](https://traci-porter.github.io/easypost.github.io/#step-1-purchase-shipping-label), [create a parcel](https://traci-porter.github.io/easypost.github.io/#step-2-create-a-parcel), [create a shipment](https://traci-porter.github.io/easypost.github.io/#step-3-create-a-shipment-and-get-rates), [get rates](https://traci-porter.github.io/easypost.github.io/#step-3-create-a-shipment-and-get-rates), and [buy and generate a shipping label](https://traci-porter.github.io/easypost.github.io/#step-4-buy-and-generate-a-shipping-label).

-## Getting started
+## Before you start
 Before you can make requests, ensure you have completed the following:

 * Create an [EasyPost account](https://www.easypost.com/signup) to obtain a Test Key and a Production Key.
 Switch to the Production Key when buying real postage.